SophieDeBenedetto/blog/testing_elixir_with_mox.md

 When this test runs, `GitHubClient.ApiClient` will call `GithubClient.HttpAdapter.get/1`, which will in turn call on `HTTPoison.Base`'s `get/2` function.
 So we need to define a mock for our adapter's behavior and teach `GithubClient.ApiClient` to use the mock in the test environment, instead of calling on the adapter directly.

 But wait, you might be thinking.
 We haven't implemented a behaviour for our adapter module!
-Our adpater module _uses_ `HTTPoison.Base` which implements *it's own* behaviour.
-So, we don't need to define our own!
-Instead, we will create a mock fo `HTTPoison` directly:
+Well, our adapter module _uses_ `HTTPoison.Base` which implements *it's own* behaviour.
+So, we don't need to define one!
+Instead, we will create a mock for the `HTTPoison.Base` behaviour directly:

 ```elixir
 # test/support/mocks.exs